rdinch/MathResourceStudio-Help/docs/tutorials/custom-word-problem-templates.md

 The number tags that are placed in the Answer Formula box do not require the number range that is entered in the Question Template box.
 For example, you may have a number tag in the Question Template box that looks like this - &lt;num1(2:15)&gt;; in the Answer Formula box only the tag &lt;num1&gt; is required for the formula to be set up.

+!!! note
-NOTE: It is possible that as you edit the word problem template you may add too many number tags to the Answer Formula box.
+    It is possible that as you edit the word problem template you may add too many number tags to the Answer Formula box.
 You can delete and edit any of the tags in the formula box to ensure they match-up correctly with the word problem.

 Remove a template and answer formula